ember-learn/guides-source/guides/release/components/template-tag-format.md

 ## Importing components, helpers, and modifiers

-The template tag format uses strict template semantics.
-This means that you can only use components, helpers, and modifiers that are explicitly imported.
-This makes it easier to understand where things come from and what they do, as well as unlocks build optimizations.
+In Ember templates, **“invokables”** are things you can _invoke_ in a template.
+These include [components][], [helpers][], and [modifiers][].
+In the template tag format, these invokables need to be imported before they can be used.
+This makes it easier to understand where values come from and what they do, as well as unlocks build optimizations.

+[components]: ../../../components/introducing-components/
+[helpers]: ../../../components/helper-functions/
+[modifiers]: ../../../components/template-lifecycle-dom-and-modifiers/

 ### Importing invokables from your own app